 Considerations:

-- Not purpose-built for geospatial; it is a general data platform
+- Not built for geospatial specifically; it’s a general data platform

-- Very high cost and long implementation cycles
+- Very high cost and long implementation timelines

-- Overkill for teams that primarily need satellite imagery analysis
+- Overkill if all you need is satellite imagery analysis

-Best for: Large defense/intelligence organizations that need to integrate geospatial data with many other data sources at scale.
+Best for: Large defense and intelligence organizations that need to combine geospatial data with many other data sources at scale.

 Pricing: Enterprise contracts; typically $1M+/year.